MartinFredholm/TTK4192-CA4/Task6/README.md

 ### 1. Make world map
 The map has been made by Øystein, and only needs to be placed in the correct folder.

-Comands to run to add this to the correct folder:
+Comands to run to add this to the correct folder: (run from Task6 folder)
 ```
 cp -r ttk4192_world ~/catkin_ws/src/turtlebot3_simulations/turtlebot3_gazebo/models
 cp turtlebot3_ttk4192.world ~/catkin_ws/src/turtlebot3_simulations/turtlebot3_gazebo/worlds